 Amending the BUA

 Changes that increase the risks of the project are reviewed and approved by the IBC at the regular monthly meeting.
-Highlight changes and new information within the originally approved BUA, and update the training roster and biosafety cabinet certification dates.

 Work with primary human and non-human primate blood, body fluids and tissues requires a BUA, and related waste is handled as medical waste.
 Describe what is known about these materials, including